linda-seiter/cmsc115/week1_project/README.md

 }
 ```

+1. Edit the JavaDoc comment to update the author tag with your first and last
+   name.
-Edit the `main` method to prompt the user to enter the number of gallons and the
+2. Edit the `main` method to prompt the user to enter the number of gallons and
-price per gallon of gas.
-Declare appropriate variables to store the user input,
+   the price per gallon of gas.
+Declare appropriate variables to store the user
-then calculate and print the cost as shown in the sample runs below.
+   input, then calculate and print the cost as shown in the sample runs below.

 | Sample Run#1                                                            | Sample Run#2                                                         |
 | ----------------------------------------------------------------------- | -------------------------------------------------------------------- |